rarisenpai/ai-memory-sdk/docs/tutorial.md

   - TS: addMessages(userId, messages, ...)

 Tips
-- skip_vector_storage=False also inserts messages into the archival store for semantic search.
+- skip_vector_storage=False also inserts messages into Letta's archival memory for semantic search.
 It costs more; use for important turns or batching.
-- Always call wait_for_run(run_id) when you need the latest learned blocks immediately after sending messages.
+- Always call wait_for_run(run_id) when you need the latest block updates immediately after sending messages.
+The Letta agent processes messages asynchronously.

 Searching Messages
 - Python: search(user_id, query, tags=None)